 - Clients with a futures account can also trade Bitcoin futures (BTC).

 Many aspects of the cryptocurrency market are still immature, in ways that may pose risks for our clients and for Schwab—and US regulators have not yet clarified their approach.
-We believe that future SEC approval of a cryptocurrency ETF would be a key step in the market’s development, and an attractive, low-cost option for clients interested in this space.
-But the SEC has been cautious, prudently seeking to validate that this developing market has appropriate safeguards, for example, against market manipulation (see “What is the SEC’s take on cryptocurrencies?” above).
+We believe that future SEC approval of a cryptocurrency ETF will be a key step in the market’s development, and an attractive, low-cost option for clients interested in this space.
+But the SEC has been cautious, prudently seeking to validate that this developing market has appropriate safeguards, for example, against market manipulation.
 When there is more regulatory guidance, you can expect Schwab to have more investment options for clients, including spot crypto trading and custody.
 And of course if we do bring new solutions to market, like always, you can expect them to be a great value, designed to support client need and surrounded by the advice and education our clients have come to expect from us and deserve.

 How are cryptocurrencies taxed?